sukofox/PokemonMysticCrystal/README.md

 1. To the pret team who made this and many more projects possible by creating the disassemblies.
 Thank you all.
 2. Meta, the ROMhack youtuber, for giving me the idea of putting Totodile as a wild pokemon in a certain location (check out his wonderful chanel: https://www.youtube.com/@metaphysical8698
 3. To Discord user Censoredharp, who gave me the idea of putting Diglett somewhere early in johto.
 This was a good idea.
-4. Thanks for "Mmmmmm" who demixed the Pokemon XY Frost Cavern song, and to Vulcandth from the Polished Crystal team who also made contributions to this soundtrack.
+4. Thanks for "Mmmmmm" who demixed the Pokemon XY Frost Cavern song and the Black City song, and to Vulcandth from the Polished Crystal team who also made contributions to this soundtrack.
+In addition, thanks to FroggestSpirit for the Cinnabar island, Pokemon Mansion, and Cerulean cave music.
 5. Thanks to French Orange for providing tilesets of all kinds.
 Here is the DA page: https://www.deviantart.com/frenchorange/art/Pokemon-Gold-and-Silver-SW97-Tileset-948665568
 6. If I missed someone else, please let me know.
 7. Tom Wang for Chris' running sprite, and Seasick for Kris' running sprite.